 As noted previously, net position may serve over time as a useful indicator of the School's financial position.
-In the case of the School, for the years ended June 30, 2021 and 2020, assets exceeded liabilities by \$ 2,711,746 (net position) and \$ 2,398,747 (net position), respectively.
+In the case of the School, for the years ended June 30, 2022 and 2021, assets exceeded liabilities by \$2,177,776 (net position) and \$2,156,784 (net position), respectively.

-The largest portion of the School's net position reflects its net investment in capital assets (e.g., land, building/leasehold improvements, furniture, fixtures and equipment, audio visual equipment, and information technology equipment).
+The School's net position reflects its net investment in capital assets (e.g., land, building/leasehold improvements, furniture, fixtures and equipment, audio visual equipment, information technology equipment, and the intangible right to use building), net of related financing activities.
 The School uses these capital assets to provide services to students; consequently, these assets are not available for future spending.